jhe2/gmu/README.txt

 Powering down the device does not work on the GP2X-F100 and -F200 as these devices have a mechanical power switch.

-* SDL_frontend.FileBrowserSelectNextAfterAdd
+* SDL.FileBrowserSelectNextAfterAdd

 This option allows you to decide wether you want the selection in the file browser to advance to the next file after adding a file to the playlist.
 It can be set to "yes" or "no".

-* SDL_frontend.Fullscreen
+* SDL.Fullscreen

 With this option the fullscreen mode can be enabled or disabled on start-up.
 It can be set to "yes" or "no".
 On some devices disabling fullscreen is useless.
 This is the case for most devices running SDL on a framebuffer device instead of an X server.

-* ReaderCache
+* Gmu.ReaderCache

 This option is used to set the HTTP read cache size.
 It is set in values of KB (kilo bytes).
 The minimum size is 256 KB, while the